testerbot00000/dea-1/docs/docs/commands.md

 Stab|Stab a user with specified knife.|`$stab <@member> <knife>`

 ### Gambling

+These commands are used for gambling your money.

 Command | Description | Usage
 ---------------- | -------------- | -------
 25+|Roll 25.00 or higher on a 100.00 sided die to win 0.2X your bet.|`$25+ <bet>`